mcmoodoo/stETHer/README.md

     Pool->>Trader: Transfer ETH (minus enhanced fees)
 ```

-## What I Built
+## What We Built

-I created a new type of AMM that works completely differently from traditional pools.
-Instead of the usual x\*y=k curve that causes slippage, I use x+y=k which enables perfect 1:1 swaps when the pool is balanced.

-The magic happens with my dynamic fee system - I charge zero fees for ETH→stETH swaps (encouraging staking) but apply increasing fees for stETH→ETH swaps as the pool gets imbalanced.
-This naturally keeps the pool stable while generating revenue that funds incentives to bring it back into balance.

-The pool also properly handles rebasing tokens like stETH, so liquidity providers don't lose their staking yield just because they're providing liquidity.
+This project introduces a revolutionary parity pool design that fundamentally changes how correlated assets trade.
+Instead of using traditional AMM curves that cause slippage, this implements direct 1:1 token exchanges enabling perfect parity swaps regardless of pool size.

+**Key Innovation**: Dynamic asymmetric fees that encourage ETH→stETH swaps (0% fee) while applying variable fees for stETH→ETH based on pool imbalance.
+This creates natural economic pressure to maintain pool balance while generating sustainable revenue.

+**Rebasing Support**: First AMM to properly handle rebasing tokens like stETH without destroying the underlying yield for liquidity providers through shares-based accounting.

 ## How It's Built

-The core innovation is using `x + y = k` instead of the traditional `x * y = k` formula.
-This means when the pool is balanced, you can swap 100 ETH for exactly 100 stETH with zero slippage - something impossible with regular AMMs.
+The core innovation is direct 1:1 token exchanges instead of traditional AMM curves.
+This means you can swap 100 ETH for exactly 100 stETH with zero slippage regardless of pool size - something impossible with curve-based AMMs.

-I implemented this as a Uniswap v4 hook that intercepts swaps and applies my custom logic.
+This is implemented as a Uniswap v4 hook that intercepts swaps and applies direct 1:1 exchange logic.
 The fee structure is intentionally asymmetric:

-- ETH → stETH: Always 0% (I want to encourage staking)
+- ETH → stETH: Always 0% (encourages staking)
-- stETH → ETH: Dynamic fees that increase as the pool gets unbalanced
+- stETH → ETH: Dynamic fees from 0.1% to 5% based on pool imbalance

 ### Dynamic Fee Tiers

-The fees automatically adjust based on how much ETH is left in the pool:
+The fees automatically adjust based on pool imbalance ratios:

-- Pool has 70-80% ETH: 0.1% fee (balanced, low fee)
+- Balanced (ratio ≤ 1.1:1): 0.1% base fee
+- Slight imbalance (ratio 1.1-1.2:1): 0.2% fee
-- Pool has 60-70% ETH: 0.5% fee (slightly unbalanced)
+- Moderate imbalance (ratio 1.2-1.5:1): 0.5% fee
-- Pool has 50-60% ETH: 1.0% fee (getting concerning)
-- Pool has 40-50% ETH: 2.0% fee (significantly unbalanced)
+- High imbalance (ratio 1.5-2:1): 2.0% fee
-- Pool has <40% ETH: 5.0% fee (emergency mode)
+- Critical imbalance (ratio > 2:1): 5.0% maximum protection fee

 This creates natural economic pressure to keep the pool balanced - as ETH gets scarce, it becomes more expensive to withdraw, which encourages people to deposit more ETH instead.

 ### Rebasing Token Support

-One of the trickiest parts was handling stETH properly.
-Regular AMMs break when you add rebasing tokens because the balances change over time.
-I solved this with a shares-based accounting system that preserves the underlying yield.
+Regular AMMs break when handling rebasing tokens because balances change over time.
+This implementation solves it with a shares-based accounting system that preserves underlying yield.

-My test stETH implementation gives 5% APY, and crucially, LPs don't lose this yield when they provide liquidity.
-The rebasing happens continuously based on time elapsed.
+The custom stETH implementation provides 5% APY through continuous time-based rebasing.
+Crucially, LPs retain their staking yield while providing liquidity through the shares mechanism.

 ### LP Token System

-I built a proper ERC20 LP token that represents your share of the pool.
-When you add liquidity, you get LP tokens.
-When you remove liquidity, you burn your LP tokens and get back your proportional share of the pool PLUS any fees that accumulated while you were providing liquidity.

-The cool part is that fees automatically compound - instead of needing to manually claim them, they just increase the value of your LP position over time.
+The system includes a custom ERC20 LP token (`ParityLP`) that represents pool shares.
+Liquidity providers receive LP tokens when depositing and burn them when withdrawing to receive their proportional share plus accumulated fees.

+Fees automatically compound into LP positions, eliminating the need for manual claiming while continuously increasing the value of LP holdings.

 ### Revenue Sharing

-Here's where it gets interesting economically.
-When fees are collected, they're split:
+The protocol implements a sophisticated revenue sharing model through the `ProtocolRevenue` contract:

-- 90% goes to liquidity providers (you earn fees for providing liquidity)
+- **90% to LPs**: Direct fee earnings for providing liquidity
-- 10% goes to the protocol

-But here's the clever bit - those protocol fees don't just sit there.
-They fund incentives for ETH→stETH swaps.
-So when the pool gets unbalanced (too much stETH, not enough ETH), we can use the accumulated protocol fees to give people a small bonus for depositing ETH.
+- **10% to Protocol**: Treasury accumulation with configurable parameters
+- **Large Swap Fees**: Additional 0.05% protocol fee for swaps >1000 tokens
+- **Sustainable Incentives**: Protocol fees fund ETH→stETH swap bonuses during imbalances

 ### The Self-Balancing Loop